-What is psoriasis?
-It is a skin disease that causes red, scaly skin that may feel painful, swollen, or hot.
-Individuals may be susceptible to other conditions.
+PsoriasisPsoriasis is a skin disease that causes red, scaly skin that may feel painful, swollen, or hot.
+Learn more about the types and what causes psoriasis.

 Selected Research Areas

 Cutaneous Development and Carcinogenesis SectionLed by Dr. Isaac Brownell, the Cutaneous Development and Carcinogenesis Section studies the signaling pathways such as Hedgehog signaling that regulate the development and maintenance of normal skin and the changes in these signals that occur during the formation of skin cancer

 Dermatology BranchThe Dermatology Branch conducts both clinical and basic research studying the etiology, diagnosis, and treatment of inflammatory and malignant diseases involving the skin and the host's response to these diseases.

 Laboratory of Skin BiologyLed by Dr. Maria I. Morasso, the lab studies processes of epidermal differentiation, skin barrier formation and wound healing.

 NIH scientists find treatment for rare genetic skin disorder

 Researchers at the NIH and their colleagues have identified genomic variants that cause a rare and severe inflammatory skin disorder, known as disabling pansclerotic morphea, and have found a potential treatment.

 NIH Researchers Survey the Genetic Diversity of Skin Microbes in Eczema Patients

 Using a combination of sequencing techniques, researchers from NIAMS and the National Human Genome Research Institute (NHGRI) surveyed the skin microbiome of patients with atopic dermatitis (AD, also called eczema) to understand the genetic diversity of the bacteria present on the skin and how genetic variants may contribute to disease severity.